lisdude/toaststunt-documentation/manual/toaststunt-programmers-manual.md

 none `set_connection_option` (obj conn, str option, value)

 Raises E_INVARG if conn does not specify a current connection and E_PERM if the programmer is neither conn nor a wizard.
 Unless otherwise specified below, options can only be set (value is true) or unset (otherwise).
 The following values for option are currently supported:

-The following values for option are currently supported:

 `"binary"`
 When set, the connection is in binary mode, in which case both input from and output to conn can contain arbitrary bytes.
 Input from a connection in binary mode is not broken into lines at all; it is delivered to either the read() function or normal command parsing as binary strings, in whatever size chunks come back from the operating system.
 (See fine point on binary strings, for a description of the binary string representation.)
 For output to a connection in binary mode, the second argument to `notify()` must be a binary string; if it is malformed, E_INVARG is raised.